 Candidates who successfully pass all components of the CWE Exam are entitled to use the CWE post-nominal as part of their professional signature.
 They will also receive a certificate (suitable for framing) and a CWE lapel pin.

 The CWE Exam is self-study educational program.
 While candidates often use the fifteen-module on-line SWE Wine Academy, and the CSW Study Guide among their studies, the Society has put together a recommended list of educational sources to assist candidates in preparing for this challenging exam.
+For exams to be given after January 1, 2015, please click here for the educational resources.
 Once candidates purchase the CWE Exam from the Catalog, they need to register for the exam of their choice on the exam calendar.
 Exam registrations are good for one full year from the date of purchase.

 The theory portion of the exam consists of 85 multiple-choice questions and one essay that tests the candidate's ability to format information coherently and concisely to a target audience.
 One hour is allotted for the multiple-choice section; with an additional one hour provided for the essay.
 A combined score of 76% or better is required to pass this segment, with a minimum of 65 required on the multiple-choice and 11 on the essay.
 For a copy of the current essay rubric, click here.
 For this year's practice questions, click here.